The best vacation trip we have ever taken was to Italy. The food, the history, the wine and the Limoncello did not disappoint!

 You can see how to make the Boxwood and Lemon Topiaries here.

 I hope you try this recipe.
-I’ll be sharing a Limoncello Tart Recipe using this homemade liqueur later this week.
+Here is the Frozen Limoncello Tart with Toasted Coconut Recipe using this homemade liqueur.

 Thanks so much for stopping by and I look forward to sharing my next adventure with you.